ConsenSys/doc.pantheon/docs/HowTo/Configure-Pantheon/Consensus-Protocols/Clique.md

 * [clique_discard](../../../Reference/Pantheon-API-Methods.md#clique_discard)

 !!! important
     A majority of existing signers must agree to add or remove a signer.
-That is, `clique_proposeValidatorVote` must be executed on the majority (greater than 50%) of signers to take effect.
+That is, `clique_propose` must be executed on the majority (greater than 50%) of signers to take effect.
 For example, if you have 4 signers, the vote must be made on 3 signers.

 Use [clique_getSignerMetrics](../../../Reference/Pantheon-API-Methods.md#clique_getsignermetrics) to view signer metrics for a specified block range.